YottaDB/YDBDoc/MultiLangProgGuide/goprogram.rst

 Returns a string consisting of six space separated pieces to provide version information for the Go wrapper and underlying YottaDB release:

 - The first piece is always “gowr” to idenfify the Go wrapper.
 - The Go wrapper release number, which starts with “v” and is followed by three numbers separated by a period (“.”), e.g., “v0.90.0” mimicking `Semantic Versioning <https://semver.org/>`_.
 The first is a major release number, the second is a minor release number under the major release and the third is a patch level.
 Even minor and patch release numbers indicate formally released software.
 Odd minor release numbers indicate software builds from “in flight” code under development, between releases.
-Note that although they follow the same format, Go wrapper release numbers are different from the release numbers of the underlying YottaDB release as reported by `$zyrelease <https://docs.yottadb.com/MultiLangProgGuide/MultiLangProgGuide.html#zyrelease>`_.
+Note that although they follow the same format, Go wrapper release numbers are different from the release numbers of the underlying YottaDB release as reported by :ref:`zyrelease-isv`.
-- The third through sixth pieces are `$zyrelease <https://docs.yottadb.com/MultiLangProgGuide/MultiLangProgGuide.html#zyrelease>`_ from the underlying YottaDB release.
+- The third through sixth pieces are :ref:`zyrelease-isv` from the underlying YottaDB release.

 ++++++++++++++
 Go SetValE()